For All Vehicle Claims

 In our experience, the IP is ignored, treated differently and on occasions either provided no assistance or incorrect information – likely through ignorance, on occasions dismissively, without care or consideration.

-A. The dealership was the subject of a FRAUD, so was the IP.
+A. The dealership was the subject of a FRAUD, and so was the IP.
 Why is one (the dealership) assisted, their crime recorded and acted upon, the other (IP) not?

 B. Does the PNC accurately reflect the crime or is LoS interpreted as ‘the VRM is STOLEN’ (it was not)?